padamupreti/url-shortener/README.md

 npm start
 ```

+### Other options

 As this project uses Sequelize ORM, other databases supported by it can be used.
 This approach requires changing some dependencies and possible additonal configurations.
 For more information, visit [Sequelize ORM Documentation](https://sequelize.org/docs/v6/getting-started/).